 Friar Alonso de Benavides, known as the Custodio y Conversión de San Pablo, the newly appointed ecclesiastical dignitary of the New Mexico mission field, he arrived with a supply caravan in 1626.
-The Portuguese Franciscan missionary was accompanied by 12 Franciscans, who joined 14 missionaries who were already residing in New Mexico.
+The Portuguese Franciscan missionary was accompanied by 12 Franciscans, who joined 14 missionaries already residing in New Mexico.
 Benavides’ arrival signaled a new beginning for the New Mexican missions.
 The tireless friar toiled in the expanded mission field and promoted it with his prolific quill.
-Written for the Pope and Spanish king, his Memorial of 1630, and a revised version in 1634 were published in five languages before the end of 17th century.
-An offshoot of the colonial Mexican Church, the New Mexico missions were not unlike other mission provinces in the Americas.
+Written for the Pope and Spanish king, his Memorial of 1630, and a revised version in 1634 were published in five languages before the end of the 17th century.
+The New Mexico missions were not unlike other mission provinces in the Americas, an offshoot of the colonial Mexican Church.
 In his Memorial, Benavides offered a composite, albeit romanticized, view of “the pious tasks of the friars in these conversions.”

 Of a day in the life of a missionary, Benavides, seeing through the eyes of a colonial missionary, wrote a description of a friar’s daily routine that could be applied anywhere in the Americas during the Spanish colonial period.
-Benavides’ Memorial embellished the successes of the New Mexico missions and brushed off the American Indian view — in particular that of anti-mission Pueblo Indians.
+Benavides’ Memorial embellished the successes of the New Mexico missions and brushed off the American Indian view — particularly that of anti-mission Pueblo Indians.
 Their view was often expressed as a rejection of the missionaries.
 When passive resistance failed, the Indians turned to armed rebellion.
-Despite their goals, the friars ultimately settled for imperfectly converted Christian Indians who integrated Christianity, native beliefs and spirituality into their customs and traditions.
-The missionaries had satisfied the Spanish government’s objectives to pacify the frontier, and the church’s quest to save souls and spread Christianity.
+The friars ultimately settled for imperfectly converted Christian Indians who integrated Christianity, native beliefs, and spirituality into their customs and traditions despite their goals.
+The missionaries had satisfied the Spanish government’s objectives to pacify the frontier and the church’s quest to save souls and spread Christianity.

 Benavides’ universal description of a day in the life of a missionary resonated in the daily lives of missionaries in remote lands.
 He wrote:

-In every pueblo where a friar resides, he has schools for the teaching of praying, singing, playing musical instruments and other interesting things.
+In every pueblo where a friar resides, he has schools to teach praying, singing, playing musical instruments, and other interesting things.
 Promptly at dawn, one of the Indian singers, whose turn it is that week, goes to ring the bell for the Prime, at the sound of which those who go to school assemble and sweep the rooms thoroughly.
 The singers chant the Prime in the choir.
-The friar must be present at all of this and takes note of those who have failed to perform this duty, in order to reprimand them later.
-When everything is neat and clean, they again ring the bell and each one goes to learn his particular specialty; the friar oversees it all, in order that these students may be mindful of what they are doing.
-At this time those who plan to get married come and notify him, so that he may prepare and instruct them according to our holy council; if there are any, either sick or healthy persons, who wish to confess in order to receive communion at mass, or who wish anything else, they come to tell him.
+The friar must be present at all of this and note those who have failed to perform this duty to reprimand them later.
+When everything is neat and clean, they again ring the bell, and each one goes to learn his particular specialty; the friar oversees it all so that these students may be mindful of what they are doing.
+At this time, those who plan to get married come and notify him, so that he may prepare and instruct them according to our holy council; if there are any, either sick or healthy persons, who wish to confess to receiving communion at mass, or who wish anything else, they come to tell him.
 After they have been occupied in this manner for an hour and a half, the bell is rung for mass.
 All go into the church, and the friar says mass and administers the sacraments.
-Mass over, they gather in different groups, examine the lists, and take note of those who are absent in order to reprimand them later.
-After taking the roll, all kneel down by the church door and sing the Salve in their own tongue.
-This concluded, the friar says: “Praised be the most Holy Sacrament,” and dismisses them, warning them first of the circumstances with which they should go about their daily business.
+Mass over, they gather in different groups, examine the lists, and note those absent to reprimand them later.
+After taking the roll, all kneel by the church door and sing the Salve in their tongue.
+This concluded, the friar says: “Praised be the Most Holy Sacrament,” and dismisses them, warning them first of the circumstances with which they should go about their daily business.